The Amish & Photography: Is it ever OK?

 Despite the well-known reluctance of the Amish to be photographed, some visitors to Amish communities ignore etiquette and may aggressively pursue a photo.
 Signage outside of Amish businesses in tourist areas may reflect frustration that comes from being treated as an attraction.
 A particularly direct sign on an equestrian shop in the tourist center of Intercourse in Lancaster County unequivocally bans tourists from the premises.

-Understandably, no one likes a camera pointed in their face, and in some settlements this behavior is worse than in others.
+Understandably, no one likes a camera pointed in their face.
+In some Amish communities, this behavior is worse than in others.
 Eager tourists can sometimes behave recklessly in pursuit of a shot.
-A car with a New York license plate was observed coming to a full stop in the middle of a busy county highway, in order to capture a shot of an oncoming buggy.
-Such behavior is not uncommon, particularly in heavy Amish tourist areas such as Lancaster County.
+For example, in Lancaster County, a car with a New York license plate was observed coming to a full stop in the middle of a busy county highway, in order to capture a shot of an oncoming buggy.
+Such behavior is not uncommon, particularly in heavy Amish tourist areas.

 Photos of Amish children